-Arizona Criminal Attorney Dwane Cates

 Phoenix Assault Defense Attorneys

-Strategically Defending Against Assault Charges in Kingman, Yuma, Prescott, Florence, & Holbrook
+Strategically Defending Against Assault Charges

 If you were charged with assault, securing a robust defense is imperative to avoiding life-altering penalties in criminal court.
 Even first-time offenders can face jail time and lasting reputational damage.
 At Cates & Reed, PLLC, we provide trial-ready representation to defend your rights at each stage of the process.